Vega Bioimaging

 NeuroTracker is a leading neurotech platform focused on enhancing cognitive performance through its scientifically validated training system.
 Backed by over 40 peer-reviewed studies and two decades of research in neuroscience, NeuroTracker specializes in multiple-object tracking to improve mental capabilities such as attention, executive function, and situational awareness.
 The platform is widely utilized by clinicians and therapists in neurovision and rehabilitation, as well as by elite athletes, military personnel, pilots, and gamers seeking to boost their cognitive abilities.
 By employing specialized technology and larger displays, NeuroTracker enables users to develop greater concentration, improved response times, and enhanced mental performance, ultimately transforming lives regardless of their starting point.

-Oragenics, Inc. is a biotechnology company focused on developing innovative treatments for infectious diseases and related conditions.
-The company is advancing several product candidates, including OG716, an antibiotic aimed at healthcare-associated infections, and AG013, which is in Phase II clinical trials for treating oral mucositis in cancer patients.
-Additionally, Oragenics is developing LPT3-04, a compound intended for weight loss, and SMaRT Replacement Therapy, a topical application designed to prevent dental caries.
-The company has established collaborative agreements for the development of AG013 and LPT3-04, as well as a manufacturing agreement related to a coronavirus vaccine.
-Oragenics aims to address urgent healthcare challenges, including the threat posed by multidrug-resistant organisms and the ongoing impacts of COVID-19.
-Founded in 1996 and based in Tampa, Florida, Oragenics is committed to advancing its product pipeline through rigorous research and development efforts.
+Oragenics, Inc. is a biotechnology company focused on developing novel antibiotics and treatments for infectious diseases, including coronaviruses and multidrug-resistant organisms.
+The company is advancing several product candidates, including OG716, an antibiotic in nonclinical testing for healthcare-associated infections, and AG013, which is in Phase II clinical trials for treating oral mucositis in cancer patients.
+Additionally, Oragenics is exploring LPT3-04, a naturally occurring compound aimed at weight loss, and SMaRT Replacement Therapy, a topical solution designed to protect against dental caries.
+The company has established collaboration agreements with Precigen, Inc. and its subsidiary, Intrexon Actobiotics NV, for the development of AG013, as well as a license agreement with LPThera LLC for LPT3-04.
+Oragenics also has a partnership with Avid Bioservices, Inc. for the development of a coronavirus vaccine.
+Founded in 1996 and headquartered in Tampa, Florida, Oragenics remains committed to addressing significant health challenges through its innovative research and development efforts.

 Nomic is a bioengineering company focused on making the human proteome as accessible as the human genome.
 The company is developing the nELISA, a next-generation platform for measuring proteins at high throughput and scale.
 Nomic provides scientists with protein profiling solutions, allowing them to determine the scope and scale of their experiments.
 Their platform features cost-effective measurement of protein data and integrates smoothly with industry-standard cytometers for high-throughput analysis.
 Additionally, Nomic's technology enables the development of custom protein panels, leveraging nanotechnology to use DNA as a versatile linker to address issues of cross-reactivity in protein measurement.